-Course topics include: identifying, selecting, purchasing, preparing and serving alcoholic beverages in an intelligent and professional manner (alcoholic substitutes will be used); storing and handling inventory; bar operations; merchandising; effective bar control.
+Course topics include: identifying, selecting, purchasing, preparing and serving alcoholic beverages in an intelligent and professional manner (alcoholic substitutes will be used); storing and handling inventory; bar operations; merchandising; effective bar control the program will receive a Certificate of Achievement.
+As part of the Bartending Basics and Beyond Program, each student will participant in the Pennsylvania Liquor Control Board-approved Responsible Alcohol Management Program (RAMP): Seller/ Server Training and Certification.